Angelus: Angelus broadcasts

 The Angelus is broadcast daily on radio in the city of Monterrey, Mexico, at 06:00, 12:00, and 18:00.

-In Brazil, radio stations associated with the Catholic Radio Network (Rede Católica de Rádio in Portuguese) broadcast the Angelus daily at 18:00, radio stations that are not affiliated with the network but are run by Catholic personnel also broadcast the prayer at the same hour.
+In Brazil, radio stations associated with the Catholic Radio Network (Rede Católica de Rádio in Portuguese) broadcast the Angelus daily at 18:00; radio stations that are not affiliated with the network but are run by Catholic personnel also broadcast the prayer at the same hour.

 In the Philippines, radio and television stations of the Philippine Catholic Church and some religious orders broadcast the Angelus at 06:00, 12:00, and 18:00 PST (GMT+8).
 The devotion is also broadcast over the public address system at noon and 18:00 in some shopping malls, and in many Catholic educational institutions at noon on schooldays.
 Individual parish churches also ring bells at 18:00.
 It was once custom for a family to be home by the evening Angelus, where it is recited kneeling in front of the house altar.

 In the United States and Canada, some Catholic radio stations run by laity broadcast the Angelus daily.
 American Trappist monasteries and convents often combine the Angelus with midday prayers or Vespers and pray them together in the Church.
-At the Roman Catholic University of Portland, the bell tower near the centre of campus tolls the Angelus at noon and 18:00.
+At the Roman Catholic University of Portland, the bell tower near the centre of campus peals the Angelus at noon and 18:00.

+Slovak Catholic Rádio Lumen broadcasts the Angelus and other prayers daily for 10 minutes at noon.
+Likewise, TV Lux broadcasts the Angelus regularly.

 Indulgences

-The Raccolta includes a plenary indulgence for praying the Angelus monthly, granted by Pope Benedict XIII in 1724: